12 Amazingly Clean Movies You’ve Probably Never Seen

 G / 7.6 IMDB / 93% Tomatometer

-A sprawling, Texas-sized epic (3+ hours!), an underrated classic, and the third and final film starring James Dean.
+A sprawling, Texas-sized epic (3+ hours!), an underrated classic, Giant is the third and final (and most underappreciated) film starring James Dean.

 Rock Hudson and Elizabeth Taylor star as a newly married couple.
 Hudson is Bick, a rich Texas ranch owner who visits Maryland to buy a house and while there falls in love with the owner’s daughter Leslie (Taylor).